feliixism/feasel-net/README.md

-# SpecNet
+# FeaSel-Net
-*SpecNet* is a python package that enables feature selection algorithms embedded in a neural network architecture.
+*FeaSel-Net* is a python package that enables feature selection algorithms embedded in a neural network architecture.
 It combines a leave-one-out cross-validation (LOOCV) type of feature selection algorithm with recursive pruning of the input nodes, such that only the most relevant nodes with the richest information are